-Daniel Alejandro Leon-Davis: An artist and cultural architect who is working to use the power of design to effect social change through streetwear, he also currently leads creative design and strategy for the #IStandWithImmigrants Initiative.
+Daniel Alejandro Leon-Davis: An artist and cultural architect who is working to use the power of design to affect social change through fashion, art and the built environment, he also currently leads creative design and strategy for the #IStandWithImmigrants Initiative.

 Diana Nucera: Motivated by a vision of the future where the greatest possibilities for collective liberation, art and technology merge.

 Doris Muñoz: A first-generation Xicana artist manager, event producer, organizer, and community builder.
 She is the founder of mija mgmt and Solidarity for Sanctuary, a management company that launched first-gen artists’ careers while creating a concert series to raise funds and amplify awareness of immigrant focused non-profits.